-Impact of Inflation and Currency Fluctuations on Results of Operations, Liabilities and Assets are denominated in U.S. dollars, New Israeli Shekels, Euros, and Singapore dollars.
+Impact of Inflation and Currency Fluctuations on Results of Operations, Liabilities and Assets

+Our financial results, which are reported in U.S. dollars, are affected by changes in foreign currency.
+Most of our revenue and expenses, primarily labor expenses, are denominated in U.S. dollars, New Israeli Shekels, Singapore dollars and Euros.
+Additionally, certain assets, especially cash, trade receivables and other accounts receivables, as well as part of our liabilities are denominated in U.S. dollars, New Israeli Shekels, Euros and Singapore dollars.
 As a result, fluctuations in rates of exchange between the U.S. dollar and non-U.S. dollar currencies may affect our operating results and financial condition.
 The U.S. dollar cost of our operations in Israel may be adversely affected by the appreciation of the New Israeli Shekel against the U.S. dollar.
-In addition, the value of our non-U.S. dollar revenue could be adversely affected by the depreciation of the U.S. dollar against such currencies.
+In addition, the value of our non-U.S. dollar revenue could be adversely affected by the depreciation of the U.S. dollar against Singapore dollars and Euros.